The Real Housewives of Orange County: Seasons 9–16

-Season 17–present
+Seasons 17–present

+Tamra Judge, who originally appeared from season three to season fourteen, returned during the series' seventeenth season.

-Following the conclusion of the sixteenth season, Armstrong and Bergener announced their exits from the show on July 8, 2022.
+Following the conclusion of the sixteenth season, Armstrong and Bergener announced their exits from the show.
 On July 20, Judge announced her return to the franchise.
 The following month, it was announced former The Real Housewives of Beverly Hills cast member Taylor Armstrong joined the cast as a friend of the housewives.
 In October, Gunvalson was announced to appear in a guest capacity.
 The seventeenth season premiered on June 7, 2023, with new housewife Jennifer Pedranti joining the cast.

 In late 2023, the show was renewed for an eighteenth season.
-Filming began in January 2024 with all cast members from the seventeenth season returning, minus Taylor Armstrong who confirmed her departure in November 2023.
+Filming began in January 2024 with all cast members from the seventeenth season returning, minus Armstrong, who announced her departure in November 2023.
 On January 24, it was confirmed that former housewife, Alexis Bellino would be returning to the show in a friend of capacity.
 The eighteenth season premiered on July 11, 2024, with new housewife Katie Ginella joining the cast, as well as Bellino appearing as a "friend of the housewives".
 Gunvalson, Vargas and De La Rosa, as well as Teddi Mellencamp Arroyave made guest appearances throughout the season.
 Bellino announced her departure from the show on December 20, 2024.

 In late 2024, the show was renewed for a nineteenth season.
 Production commenced in January 2025 with the entire main cast from the previous season returning.
 On January 29, 2025, it was announced Rossi would be returning for the season in a "friend of" capacity.
 The nineteenth season premiered on July 10, 2025.
 De La Rosa and Vargas made guest appearances throughout the season.
-On November 14, 2025, it was announced at BravoCon that Gunvalson would be returning to the series as a full-time housewife for the twentieth season.
+On November 14, 2025, it was announced at BravoCon that Gunvalson would be returning to the series as a full-time housewife for the twentieth season, which premiered on July 9, 2026.
+The season will see the return of the entire regular cast from the nineteenth season, with the exception of Ginella.
+It will also introduce a new housewife, former Playboy Playmate Carmella Garcia, and feature guest appearances by Bryant, Keough, Peterson, De La Rosa, Rovsek, and Vargas.